pbs-students/pbs-challenges/edhowland/readme.md

 - pbs-148-bash-potpourri/
   * Reads a list of menu items and asks user for their choices and then prints them
+- pbs-149-getopts
+  * Continuing with pbs-148, improve the code with option parsing using getopts

 ...
 And hopefully many more!